 Behavioral analysis and CAPTCHAs

 Even if you've got your headers, IP, and fingerprint looking perfect, PerimeterX still isn't done.
-One of its final defenses is watching what you actually do once you're on the site.
+One of its final defenses is watching what you actually do once you're on the site, and this is where most PerimeterX CAPTCHA bypass attempts fall apart.
 Creepy?
 Yeah.
 But this approach works and it's called behavioral analysis.
 The idea is to check whether your actions feel like something a human would do.
 Think of it like a bouncer — they already let you in, but now they're watching how you act.
 Behave like a bot?
 You're out.

 PerimeterX looks at stuff like: